Florida Keys, April 5th 1985

 But he knew what he’d seen…and he also knew exactly what this meant!

-Underworld is scheduled for publication in early 2013.
-It is currently undergoing a thorough rewrite and is shaping up into an exciting science fiction thriller.
-I hope you enjoy the taster of this new novel!
+'Underworld' is scheduled for publication in late 2013 or early 2014.
+It is undergoing a transformational rewrite and is shaping up into the exciting science fiction thriller I always hoped it would become.
+Enjoy!